 Your 50s are a great time to refresh your personal style.
 At this point in the game, you've developed self-confidence and everything you wear should make you feel good deep down.
 Instead of being a slave to trends, go for classic, timeless pieces.
 They always look smart – never dated or tacky – and they'll help you glide from one season to the next.
-And you can always dip a toe into the latest looks by adding some hip accessories, like a fun belt, purse or necklace.
+And you can always dip a toe into the latest looks by adding some hip accessories, like a fun belt, purse, or necklace.

+Fall has so many options when it comes to stylish but cozy shirts.
+You can pick from some of the best fabrics such as cashmere or flannel.
+Here are a few fall shirt ideas to get you started.
+Start off by grabbing a turtleneck.
 Nothing says fall like turtlenecks.
 Layer one under your favorite sweater when the temperature drops.
 You can also tuck a ribbed mock turtleneck into your jeans and add a belt and necklace to complete your outfit.
 An oversize knit turtleneck looks fantastic with leggings or a skirt that shows off your legs.
 You can even experiment with power dressing and wear a black turtleneck tunic top with black skinny jeans and boots.

+If you don’t love turtlenecks, try a button-down shirt.
 Crisp and clean, a white button-down shirt is always a smart choice.
 Wear it with your favorite worn-in jeans when you're chilling with the gals or go for wool slacks when you need to look professional.
 Tuck it in, wear it loose or tie it in a knot – there are so many options.
 On the weekend, cuff the sleeves or push them up to your elbows and add some bracelets.

 The days of ugly plastic raincoats are gone.
 Stylish wet weather gear means you can look gorgeous and stay dry when it's pouring, so don't hesitate to get a nice waterproof coat.
 If you wear dresses, look for one that goes down past your knees to shield you from splashes.
 A shorter style is handy if you're always on the move and something lined will keep you from freezing.

+Who doesn’t love sweaters?
 Everyone needs a little cashmere in their life.
 Made from the finest goat hair, it's like wrapping yourself up in a piece of heaven.
 And a cashmere cardigan has so many uses!
 Wear it with dark jeans and flats for a fancy dinner, or over your favorite dress.
 It can act as a light jacket on balmy evenings, too.
 Hosting a Thanksgiving celebration?
 Wear one in an autumnal shade like red or dark orange to get into the spirit of the season.

-A cotton sweater is just what you need on cool days in early autumn when wool would be too much.
+If you’d like something different than cashmere, a cotton sweater is just what you need on cool days in early autumn when wool would be too much.
 Look for one made from Supima cotton.
 The color will last longer and look just as bright and beautiful as the day you bought it.
 It's also lightweight, making it nice for taking on trips when you have limited room in your suitcase.